WordPress/openverse/documentation/projects/yearly_planning/process_outline.md

       descriptions.
 Descriptions should define the scope of the project and the benefit.
-Describing projects on our own, without collaborating right away, helps to identify shared project ideas as well as potentially different ideas of very similar projects.
+Describing projects on our own, without collaborating right away, helps to identify shared project ideas as well as potentially different ideas of similar projects.
 These "duplicate" descriptions will uncover assumptions and nuances.
-Each project idea should have the
+Each project idea should have the following:
-      following:
       - Title
       - Summary
       - Description